 Thanks to A.R.
 Vishny for this blog post!
-She attended our Symposium for Jewish Children’s Literature in March, and now she’s visiting us again for our Writing Retreat for Jewish Kidlit Authors, September 5-8.
-Why is she coming back?
-Read on…
+She attended our Symposium for Jewish Children’s Literature in March, and she also came to our Fall Retreat–she wrote this post about why she was looking forward to that.

 My bus tickets were purchased, my suitcase was packed, and my away message was set.
 After months of staring longingly at the Highlights Foundation website, I was ready for the March 2019 Highlights Symposium for Jewish Children’s Literature…and starting to panic.
 Imposter syndrome was setting in.
 I would be spending a weekend with real authors, authors whose books sat on my shelves.
 All I had to my name was ten years’ worth of shelved projects, some fanfiction, and a new manuscript that scared me.
 We would be talking about Jewish identity and storytelling, doing all the sticky and uncomfortable soul-baring that I wasn’t sure I was ready to do.

 I had never done a Highlights Foundation program before, but I had done other writing workshops and was all too familiar with the way Jewish content could be received…

 Why didn’t you include a glossary?

 What’s this “Shabbat” you speak of?